 As we emerge though the pandemic, we recognise there are significant challenges facing the sporting system.
 We need to continue to collaborate and plan the recovery of sport and physical activity.
 Inclusion will be at the core.
 We will continue to prioritise our resources on the opportunities which have the greatest impact on people’s physical and mental health and wellbeing.
 Our aim is to reenergize the system, reconnect people to sport and engage those who are disengaged.
 The long-term recovery action plan and consistent messaging for the sector, developed by the strategic forum of stakeholders from the sport and physical activity sector, will help ensure greater resilience and responsiveness to the upcoming challenges.

 - Gathering and sharing intelligence on the impact of Coronavirus (COVID-19) across the sport and physical activity sector.

 - Supporting collective long-term recovery action planning and consistent messaging for the sector.

 - Providing a flexible, responsive approach to investment and support based on partners’ needs, including additional targeted investment streams.

-- Developing specific guidance, resources and training for the return to sport and ensuring these are equality impact assessed.
+- Continued development of specific guidance, resources and training for the return to sport in line with changing restrictions.

-- Supported performance athletes with aspirations to compete in the Tokyo 2020 Summer Olympics and Paralympics to return to training when restrictions allowed.
+- Supporting performance athletes with aspirations to compete in the Tokyo 2020 Summer Olympics and Paralympics that took place in 2021, the Beijing 2022 Winter Olympics and Paralympics and the 2022 Birmingham Commonwealth Games to return to training and competition when restrictions allowed.